This article lists fields that must be added to CE Screens to comply with the Data Standards and provides guidance on creating CE program templates.

 The process of assessing, enrolling, and gathering client data in the coordinated entry process is facilitated through screens.
 In order to comply with the HUD HMIS Data Standards requirements, certain fields must be present within these screens.
+Once you’ve created the screens for your Coordinated Entry process, you’ll assign these to one or more Program Templates.

 In this article, we’ll focus on the minimum screen requirements for Coordinated Entry programs rather than the housing programs participating in Coordinated Entry, as this will vary from program to program.
 The exception to this is if a community is following a model in which there is no CE Project, as outlined in the Coordinated Entry Data Standards Readiness Assessment.
 If this is the case, the required fields should be added to screens for relevant programs participating in the Coordinated Entry process.